Yes, Jorts Are Trending — Here’s How I Styled Them

 Since then, I’ve been firmly on the bandwagon.
 Jorts’ loose fit solves my comfort issues with both Daisy Dukes and classic Bermudas, while an easy pairing with tight-fit tops can give them a flattering edge.
 Available in various washes and degrees of distress, brands like Gap, Reformation, Mother and Damson Madder are now spinning out their own versions of the Adam Sandler-approved summer staple.

 When I found my perfect pair recently — Ksubi’s Low Rider Subway shorts — I unknowingly injected my summer wardrobe with levels of fun and versatility like never before.
-From a theatre matinée look (pairing my jorts with a blazer and boots), to a bodysuit and trainers look for the office, scroll on below for five of my favourite jorts looks for summer.
+From a theater matinée look (pairing my jorts with a blazer and boots), to a bodysuit and sneakers look for the office, scroll on below for five of my favorite jorts looks for summer.

 How To Style Jorts: Double Denim